aabs/aabs.github.io/_posts/2019-10-03-knowledge-graphs-6-semantics.md

+---
-Title: Knowledge Graphs 6 - Semantics
+title: Knowledge Graphs 6 - Semantics
-Date: 2019-10-03 16:28
+date: 2019-10-03 16:28
-Author: aabs
+author: aabs
-Category: programming
+category: programming
-Tags: entailment, inference, knowledge graphs, RDF, rdfs, Semantic Web
+tags: entailment, inference, knowledge graphs, RDF, rdfs, Semantic Web
-Slug: knowledge-graphs-6-semantics
+slug: knowledge-graphs-6-semantics
-Status: published
+status: published
-Attachments: 2019/10/donald-giannatti-zhptmnzz-nm-unsplash-1.jpg, 2019/10/donald-giannatti-zhptmnzz-nm-unsplash.jpg
+attachments: 2019/10/donald-giannatti-zhptmnzz-nm-unsplash-1.jpg, 2019/10/donald-giannatti-zhptmnzz-nm-unsplash.jpg
+...

 With this installment we finally get to the part of knowledge graphs that I personally find really exciting: Semantics.
 In this installment, I will introduce some of the simple rules of entailment that are a part of the RDFS standard.